altafulla / Shutterstock.com

 Even if all you can save is $5 a day, compound it at 10 percent for 30 years and you’ll end up with more than $300,000.

 Fortunes are rarely made by investing big bucks, nor are they often made late in life.
 Wealth most often comes from starting small and early.
-Check out “7 Ways to Make Your Savings Grow Faster Automatically.”
+Check out “7 Things You Can Do Today to Make Savings Grow Faster.”

 7. Pay yourself first